Weed mapping and data sharing

-Land managers can help to manage the NT's weeds by submitting weed data direct to the Weed Management Branch.
+Land managers can help manage the NT's weeds by submitting weed data direct to the Weed Management Branch.

 Submitted data will be made available to the public on request.

-The Weed data collection field guide provides step-by-step instructions on how to collect weed data in the field and then process it for use in weed management.
+For step-by-step instructions on how to collect weed data and process it for use in weed management, get the Weed data collection field guide .